Freight Shipping from Oakland to Sacramento

 How much does it cost to ship freight from Oakland to Sacramento?

-Full truckload (FTL) rates from Oakland, CA to Sacramento, CA currently range from $191-$236 for a standard dry van load over the 89-mile route.
+Full truckload (FTL) rates from Oakland, CA to Sacramento, CA currently range $191-$236 (roughly $2.16-$2.67 per mile over 89 miles).
 LTL shipments typically cost $249-$476 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Oakland to Sacramento?

-Standard FTL transit from Oakland to Sacramento is approximately 2 hrs by truck over 89 miles.
+Standard FTL transit from Oakland to Sacramento is approximately 2 hrs by truck over 89 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.

 What equipment do I need for Oakland to Sacramento freight?